secartifacts/secartifacts.github.io/_conferences/usenixsec2024/guide.md

 feel free to post a comment stating a badge cannot be awarded unless the authors take the specified steps in time by the deadline.

-HotCRP allows you to rate your fellow evaluators’ reviews.
-If you think a review is well done, don’t hesitate to add a positive vote!
+HotCRP allows you to rate your fellow evaluators' reviews.
+If you think a review is well done, don't hesitate to add a positive vote!
 If you think a review could use improvement, you can leave a negative vote and a reviewer discussion comment explaining your thoughts.